fieldaware/optimoroute/README.md

     u'success': True
 }

-# We can stop an already reading optimization
+# We can stop an already running optimization
 resp = optimo_api.stop('1234')
 resp.is_success
 ```